I have traveled to Sapa, Vietnam, many times. Sapa is a charming place and well worth the visit.

 Here are some significant crimes of opportunities in Sapa:

-- Motorbike or Bicycle Theft – Another crime of opportunity that is quite frequent is a motorbike or bicycle theft.
-If you leave your motorbike or bicycle unattended or unsecured, it is a good chance it will be stolen.
+- Motorbike or Bicycle Theft – Another crime of opportunity that is quite frequent is motorbike or bicycle theft.
+If you leave your motorbike or bicycle unattended or unsecured, there is a good chance it will be stolen.

-- Motorbike Belongings Theft – Motorbike belongings theft is when somebody on a motorbike rides past you and try to grab your belongings off your motorcycle or even your bicycle.
+- Motorbike Belongings Theft – Motorbike belongings theft is when somebody on a motorbike rides past you and tries to grab your belongings off your motorcycle or even your bicycle.
 This is a common theft that takes place throughout all of Vietnam.
 This is why most motorcycles will have a hook or some way to secure handbags and other bags to the bike.
-Sometimes when you’re driving down the street, and if your handbag is not secure, a Vietnamese person may even warn you to secure it.
-This is because they know this is a popular kind of theft that frequently happens in Vietnam.
+Sometimes, when driving down the street, and if your purse is not secure, a Vietnamese person may even warn you to secure it.
+This is because they know this is a well-known kind of theft in Vietnam.

 - Snatch and Grab While Walking – Another widespread crime of opportunity is the snatch and grab while walking down the street.
 Someone may see that your handbag, backpack, camera, or phone is not secure, so they will come by on their motorbike and grab it.